 Despite its somewhat daunting name (and pronunciation), grasping the biophysics behind electroencephalography is actually surprisingly simple:

-- EEG measures electrical activity generated by the synchronized activity of thousands of neurons.
-The electric activity is measured in voltages.
+- measures electrical activity generated by the synchronized activity of thousands of neurons (in voltage)

-- EEG provides excellent time resolution, allowing you to analyze which brain areas are active at a certain time – even at sub-second timescales.
+- provides excellent time resolution, allowing you to analyze which brain areas are active at a certain time – even at sub-second timescales

 Since the voltage fluctuations measured at the electrodes are very small, the recorded data is digitized and sent to an amplifier.
 The amplified data can then be displayed as a sequence of voltage values.